wilwaesgoldl/core-engine/README.md

 1.  **Initialization**: The `CrossChainBridgeListener` is instantiated.
 It sets up logging, initializes `ChainConnector` instances for both the source and destination chains, and prepares the `RelayerEventHandler`.

-2.  **Get Block Range**: In each loop iteration, the listener gets the latest block number from the source chain.
+2.  **Get Block Range**: In each loop iteration, the listener fetches the latest block number from the source chain.
 It then defines a block range to scan, starting from `last_processed_block + 1` up to the current head (or a configured limit to avoid overwhelming the RPC node).

 3.  **Event Query**: It uses the `source_connector` to query the defined block range for any `TokensLocked` events from the source bridge contract.